blank.gif Biography, Music Library, Listening Room, Contact

 His career began while an undergraduate at Harvard, where he arranged for, and eventually directed the world-famous Harvard Krokodiloes.
 He would go on to arrange over 70 songs for the group, many of which are still an integral part of the Kroks' repertoire.

-Following graduation, Peter enjoyed a 20 year tenure as Music Director and later, Music Supervisor of the renowned Hasty Pudding Theatricals.
+Following graduation, Mr. Mansfield began a tenure as Music Director, Arranger, and later, Music Supervisor of the renowned Hasty Pudding Theatricals, an affiliation he still enjoys.
 It was during this time that he met and apprenticed under acclaimed conductor and Boston Pops arranger Eric Knight.
 Mr. Mansfield later went on to study conducting with James Yannatos, chairman of Harvard's conducting department, and with nationally prominent Pops conductor and arranger Newton Wayland.
 It was from Mr. Wayland that in 1981, he inherited the position of Artistic Director and Conductor of Adventures In Music, greater Boston's only professional orchestra series for young audiences.

 New Hampshire Dance Institute